D3MY-1/DOT.Desktop/README.md

-# DOT.Desktop this runs main DOT project.
+# DOT.Desktop this runs main DOT project for Windows only.